 - Type “regedit” without quotes.

-- When the Windows registry editor open, you can see a list of folders.
+- When the Windows registry editor opens, you can see a list of folders.
 Navigate to the following entry by double click on that visible folder icon.
 “HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control“

-- Search if there’s “Storage Device Policies” registry key.
-If you can’t find a such key, we have to create a new key.
-Right click on “Control” registry key and navigate to “New>Key”.
+- Search if there’s a “Storage Device Policies” registry key.
+If you can’t find such a key, we have to create a new key.
+Right-click on the “Control” registry key and navigate to “New>Key”.

 - Rename the newly created key as “Storage Device Policies” without quotes.